This Is the Real Meaning Behind Memorial Day and Why We Celebrate

 According to the History Channel, Memorial Day was celebrated as early as the 1860s following the Civil War.
 But it officially became a national holiday in 1971.
 It always falls on the last Monday of May, so the actual date changes from year to year.
 And while we may call it a "celebration" as we do for many holidays, it is meant to be a more somber day to honor those who have passed.
-Read on for the true meaning behind the holiday and how to commemorate it.
+Read on for the true meaning behind Memorial Day and how to commemorate it.

 What is the true meaning of Memorial Day?

-While Veteran's Day is considered a celebration of all American military veterans, living and dead, Memorial Day is designated to honor those who died in service to our country.
-"This is the day we pay homage to all those who didn't come home," explains author Tamra Bolton.
+Memorial Day is "the day we pay homage to all those who didn't come home," explains author Tamra Bolton.
 "It is a day of solemn contemplation over the cost of freedom."
-It is a day to pause and reflect upon the many service members who risked and ultimately lost their lives fighting on behalf of the United States, no matter when, where, or which military conflict was involved.
+It is a day to pause and reflect upon the many service members who risked and ultimately lost their lives fighting on behalf of the United States.

 What is the proper way to celebrate Memorial Day?

 There are many ways you can commemorate Memorial Day.
-Because it is considered a day of national mourning, if you fly an American flag, it should be flow at half-staff until noon and then raised up for the remainder of the day.
+Because it is considered a day of national mourning, if you fly an American flag, it should be flown at half-staff until noon and then raised up for the remainder of the day.
 There is also a National Moment of Remembrance at 3 p.m. local time, where you are asked to pause for one minute of silence to remember our fallen.
+Many local and state organizations put on community events like parades that you can attend.
+Just check in with your local officials to see exactly what they have going on that day!

 What is an appropriate message for Memorial Day?